 6. Do you have share buttons for social media on your website?
 Make sure these are also displayed under each blog post.

 7. If you are a photographer, you can add a watermark or logo to your images so when they are shared, people become familiar with your work.

 8. It may be helpful to look at other pinners in your industry to see what type of content they are pinning and what is most popular.

 10. Think about creating blog posts that highlight a specific wedding style or offer tips and advice to readers, feel free to share personal stories or share vendors you have worked with.
 If you serve clients in a particular location, create content that is relevant to that location etc. Over time, you can utilize Pinterest analytics combined with google analytics to determine which kind of content and images your audience likes best.

 Remember to stay tuned for the last part in this 3-part blog series.
-This will cover the topic of what to pin and when to pin it.
+This will cover the topic of a pinning strategy for wedding professionals.

 I am happy to help!
 Just contact me HERE!

 © CC CREATIVE 2023| DESIGN BY CLAIRE COLEMAN | CC CREATIVE